Olive text indicates a specimen that

 double click in markup mode to edit.

-Spore data for collections provisionally identified as: Amanita penetrans Tulloss, Kudzma, S. Russell et al.
+Spore data for collections provisionally identified as: Amanita aurorae Tulloss, R. L. Pastorino, S. D. Russell & Kudzma

 Each spore data set is intended to comprise a set of measurements from a single specimen made by a single observer;